 - FRS VI

-Depending on which of the Canary Islands is your destination, you have a variety of options to choose from.
+Depending on which of the Canary Islands is your destination, you have a variety of options for choosing the right shipping company.

-What is the climate in the Canary Islands?
+What is the climate in to Canary Islands?

-Due to the proximity of the Gulf Stream as well as the proximity to the equator, the Canary Islands have a mild climate all year round, with temperatures rarely falling below 20 degrees Celsius.
+Due to the proximity of the Gulf Stream, as well as the proximity to the equator, the Canary Islands have a mild climate all year round, with temperatures rarely below 20 degrees Celsius.
 The summer months between May/June and September are subtropically warm with many hours of sunshine.
 In the winter months the temperatures are in the pleasantly warm range, now and then a light wind blows from the Atlantic.
-The Atlantic Ocean is rather not suitable for bathing during the months November up to and including March, as then it cools down quite a lot.
+The Atlantic Ocean is rather unsuitable for swimming during the months of November to March inclusive, as it cools down quite a bit then.
 Snowfall in winter occurs exclusively at high altitudes on the individual islands.

 What clothes should I take with me?

-Be sure to pack a mixed wardrobe for a trip to the Canary Islands.
-The luggage should therefore not only consist of airy summer clothes, but also include socks, sturdy closed shoes, a thin scarf or shawl as well as light jackets, vests or cardigans.
-If you dress according to the onion principle, you won’t go wrong.
-On board, there is always a breeze in the outside areas of the ship, which is relatively cool in a T-shirt without a jacket, even when the sun is shining on deck.
+Be sure to pack a mixed wardrobe for a trip to to Canary Islands.
+The luggage should therefore not only consist of breezy summer clothes, but also include socks, sturdy closed shoes, a thin scarf or shawl and light jackets, vests or cardigans.
+If you dress to the onion principle, you won’t go wrong.
+On board, there is always a breeze in the outside areas of the ship, which is felt relatively cool in a T-shirt without a jacket, even in the sunshine to deck.
 Added to this is the incalculable factor of air conditioning on board, with different rooms often being cooled to different degrees.
-So if you have something to cover up with, you’re always on the safe side.
+So if you have something to cover up with, you’re always to safe side.

-Is a trip to the Canary Islands with a baby or toddler possible and recommended?
+Is a Canary Islands trip with baby or toddler possible and recommended?

-A trip to the Canary Islands with a baby or small children is not only possible, but also absolutely recommendable.
+A trip to the Canary Islands with baby or small children is not only possible, but also absolutely recommended.
 Especially the family-friendly destinations of the Canary Islands offer space for every family size.
-You’ll also find attractive top deals to help families save as much as possible.
+You’ll also find attractive top deals so families can save as much as possible.

-Which shore excursions are recommended in the Canary Islands?
+Which shore excursions are recommended in to Canary Islands?

-On almost all islands panorama tours, jeep safaris or excursions to aloe vera and cactus plantations can be booked, which are highly recommended for land and nature enthusiasts.
-If you are travelling with children, be sure to visit Loro Parque and the large water parks.
-On Tenerife, a visit to the Timanfaya National Park is unmissable, while on Lanzarote you can’t miss the artistic installations of Cesar Manrique.
-What is also always worthwhile is an island tour in order to simply get an overall impression during the shore excursion.
+On almost all islands panoramic tours, jeep safaris or excursions to aloe vera and cactus plantations can be booked, which are highly recommended for land and nature enthusiasts.
+Those traveling with children should definitely visit Loro Parque and the large water parks.
+On Tenerife, a visit to the Timanfaya National Park is unmissable, while to Lanzarote you can’t miss the artistic installations of Cesar Manrique.
+What is also always worthwhile is an island tour, just to get an overall impression during the shore excursion.

-Can I organise excursions on the Canary Islands myself?
+Can I organize excursions to the Canary Islands myself?

-The self-organization of excursions is easily possible in the Canarian Islands, as the communication on land is in English or even German and the moorings of the ships are very close to the centre of each mooring city.
-Local providers have interesting excursions on offer, so that no boredom arises.
+Self-organization of excursions is possible without any problems in to Canary Islands, since communication on land is to English or even German and the berths of the ships are very close to the center of each mooring town.
+Local providers have interesting excursions on offer, so there is no chance of boredom.
 In addition, the prices are similar to the excursions that can be booked on board.

 Is the swell around the Canary Islands very strong?

-Basically, the swell around the Canarian Islands is not very strong, but of course it depends on the respective weather conditions.
-In the Atlantic, these can sometimes be more abrupt, but this can be managed well with travel chewing gum or natural remedies such as ginger.
-Only the crossing to Madeira, which is often included in the programme of a trip to the Canarian Islands, can have more swell and cause problems for sensitive stomachs.
-Travel sickness tablets are also available from reception on each ferry.
-In bad cases, the ship’s doctor is equipped with injections that quickly help against seasickness.
+Basically, the swell around the Canary Islands is not particularly strong, but of course it from on the weather conditions.
+In the Atlantic, these can sometimes be more abrupt, but this can be managed well with travel gum or natural remedies such as ginger.
+Only the crossing to Madeira, which is often included in the program as part of a trip to the Canary Islands, can have more swell and cause problems for sensitive stomachs.
+Travel sickness tablets are also available at the reception desk on each ferry.
+In bad cases, the ship’s doctor is equipped with syringes that quickly help against seasickness.

 Do I need a passport or is an identity card sufficient for the Canary Islands trip?

-A valid identity card or alternatively a valid passport is sufficient for entry to the Canary Islands.
+A valid identity card or alternatively a valid passport is sufficient for entry to to Canary Islands.
 However, the latter is not mandatory, but rather to be considered as a substitute document.
-This applies in the event that, for example, the identity card had expired and a new one is not yet ready.
+This applies in the event that, for example, the identity card had expired and a new one has not yet been completed.
 These entry requirements apply to all Canary Islands; there are no deviations.

-Children accompanied by their parents enter the country with a child passport.
-Underage children who are not accompanied by their legal guardians must have a written consent form from their parents or legal guardian.
+Children accompanied by parents enter the country with a child passport.
+Underage children who are not accompanied by their legal guardians must carry a written consent form from their parents or legal guardian.

 In summary, the Canary Islands are a perfect destination for your trip.

-While many discoveries, sights and experiences await you on land, you can let the new impressions take effect on board the Fähre and relax completely.
+While on land many discoveries, sights and experiences to you, you can then let the new impressions work in peace on board the ferry and relax completely.
 The modern facilities allow you to switch off or enjoy the great amenities of your Canary Islands ferry.

 Additionally, the Canary Islands are a very diverse destination that has something to offer for every taste and age group.
-You can put together your individual programme in advance using the shore excursions or book it spontaneously on the spot.
-A Canary Islands trip can be booked well in advance or you may be lucky enough to come across one of the top last minute deals that are often published just before the trip starts.
+You can arrange your individual program in advance by means of the shore excursions or book spontaneously on the spot.
+A Canary Islands trip can be booked well in advance or you may be lucky and come to one of the top last minute deals that are often published just before the trip begins.

 Canary Islands Map

-Here you can take a look at the Canary Islands and get a good overview of the location of the Canary Islands.
+Here you can take a look at to Canary Islands and get a good overview of the location of the Canary Islands.